craithel/cr-website-template/index.md

 <!--
 # Carolyn Raithel
-## Assistant Professor of Physics & Astronomy, Swarthmore College -->
+## Assistant Professor, Department of Physics & Astronomy, Swarthmore College -->

 {% include section.html %}

 <!--  ## Highlights -->

 {% capture text %}
-Welcome.
-I am an assistant professor of physics at <a href="https://www.swarthmore.edu/">Swarthmore College</a>.
+Welcome!
+I am an Assistant Professor of Physics at <a href="https://www.swarthmore.edu/">Swarthmore College</a>.
 Prior to coming to Swarthmore, I was a joint postdoctoral fellow at the <a href="https://pcts.princeton.edu/">Princeton Center for Theoretical Science</a>, <a href="https://gravity.princeton.edu/">Princeton Gravity Initiative</a>, and as a John N. Bahcall fellow at the <a href="https://www.ias.edu/">Institute for Advanced Study.</a> I received my B.A. in Physics from <a href="https://www.carleton.edu/">Carleton College</a> and my PhD in Astronomy & Astrophysics from the <a href="https://www.as.arizona.edu/">University of Arizona</a>. {% include button.html link="cv" text="For my full CV, click here" icon="fa-solid fa-arrow-right" flip=true style="bare" %}

 {% endcapture %}

-{% include feature.html image="images/PCTS_headshot.jpg" text=text image_width="15%" image_align="right" %}
+{% include feature.html image="images/PCTS_headshot.jpg" text=text image_width="20%" image_align="right" aspect_ratio=1 %}

 {% capture text %}